"No one cares about us because we were born in Afghanistan."

 Following the fall of the Taliban regime in 2001, various efforts were made in Afghanistan to promote women's rights.

-It was a difficult battle, but a number of non-governmental organizations and government agencies attempted to "reform Afghan law that guarantees women's rights," which resulted in the enactment of the EVAW in August 2008.
+It was a difficult battle, but a number of non-governmental organizations and government agencies attempted to reform Afghan laws so they guarantee women's rights, which resulted in the enactment of the EVAW law (Law on the Elimination of Violence Against Women) in August 2008.

 straight to Human Rights Watch: